cryptax/cryptax.github.io/content/posts/nops2024-joedown.md

 - Was there something hidden in the cat/fox images?
 - Etc

-Whenever a team got the flag, a mention would be written in the general channel, so when that happened, I inspected what commands that person had issued.
+Whenever a *team got the flag*, a mention would be written in the general channel, so when that happened, I inspected what commands that person had issued.
 It didn't tell me much...

 A team mate noticed that some teams flagged when nothing had appeared on the general channel for a long time.
-So, we deduced that we had rather something to do on the private dedicated channel.
+So, we deduced that we had rather something to do on the **private dedicated channel**.

+### The private channel

 There was a `!send_secret` command, but of course Joe would tell his secret.